nodemcu/nodemcu-firmware/docs/lua-modules/liquidcrystal.md

 ```

 ## liquidcrystal.customChar
 Define new custom char.
-Up to 8 custom characters with indexes 0 to 7 may be defined.
+Up to 8 custom characters with indexes 0 to 7 may be defined in eight dot mode.
 They are accessed via `write` function by index.

-!!!note
+In ten dot mode only 4 custom characters may be used.
+They are numbered from 0 to 7 with half of them being aliases to each other (0 to 1, 2 to 3 etc).

+!!! note
 	Upon redefinition of a custom character all its instances will be updated automatically.

-!!!note
 	This function resets cursor position to home if `liquidcrystal.position` function is not available.

-!!! note
-	There are web services (like [1](https://omerk.github.io/lcdchargen/) and [2](https://www.quinapalus.com/hd44780udg.html)) that help create custom characters.
+	There are web services ([1](https://omerk.github.io/lcdchargen/), [2](https://www.quinapalus.com/hd44780udg.html)) that help create custom characters.

 #### Syntax
 `liquidcrystal.customChar(self, index, bytes)`